Azure/OnBoardVMInsights/Policy/README.md

-# Configure VM's for VM Insights with Policy - Private Preview
+# Onboard VMs to VM Insights using Azure Policies - Private Preview
-For any questions, to give feedback:
-* email: AzMonOnboardAtScale@microsoft.com

 This readme gives steps on how to On-Board VM's to VM Insights using Policy.

+##Overview

+Azure Policy makes it simple and manageable to govern your resources at scale.
+We are introducing an initiative (a bundle of policies) that will enable VM Insights on Virtual machines in the assigned scope.
+A scope in this contect could be management group, subscription or resource group.
+The initiative will run periodically and scan the VMs in the scope and provide a non-compliant summary.

+The policies under this initiative will do the following for new Windows or Linux VM (greenfield)
+    a) Deploy
+        i) Log Analytics Agent
+        ii) Dependency Agent

+    b) Audit
+        Check for the OS in scope (listed here)

+We are offering this as custom initiative and to activate it for your tenant the process requires:
-Workspace configuration should still be done using steps [here](..\readme.md)
+A. Congifure Log Analytics workspace using steps [here](..\readme.md)
+B. Import the initiative defintion to your tenant (at management group or subscription level)
+C. Assign the policy to the desired scope
+D. Review the compliance results

 For more information on Policy, see [Azure Policy Introduction](https://docs.microsoft.com/en-us/azure/azure-policy/azure-policy-introduction)

+##Private Preview

 Note:
 - Support for deployIfNotExists policies which this uses is not yet enabled for all tenants, email us and we can have your tenant white-listed